 - Fever or chills.

 - Feeling very tired or weak.

 - A very bad skin reaction (Stevens-Johnson syndrome/toxic epidermal necrolysis) may happen.
 It can cause very bad health problems that may not go away, and sometimes death.
 Get medical help right away if you have signs like red, swollen, blistered, or peeling skin (with or without fever); red or irritated eyes; or sores in your mouth, throat, nose, or eyes.

-- Heart problems like heart failure and certain very bad abnormal heartbeats have happened with this medicine.
-Sometimes, these heart problems have been deadly.
+- Heart problems like heart failure and abnormal heartbeats have happened in people taking high doses of chloroquine for a long time.
+Sometimes, these have been deadly.
 Call your doctor right away if you have a fast or abnormal heartbeat; very bad dizziness or passing out; or shortness of breath, a big weight gain, or swelling in the arms or legs.

 - Fever that happens while in or after coming back from the malaria area.

 What are some other side effects of Chloroquine?